47 Types of Investment Properties in the USA – Which Should You Buy?

 These are usually based on a geographical location, for example, the Mediterranean, Ranch, or Skyscraper Condominiums.

 Types of building structures are a more accurate representation of the “types of houses” rather than the houses’ style.

 When you flip through a USA-based building magazine, you may be excited to think that you want to live in a particular house style.

-What should you look for when there are so many different kinds of houses with such a diverse price range?
+What should you look for when there are so many different kinds of houses with diverse prices?

-While many people search for houses, they look for different architectural styles instead of looking for other residential building structures.
+While many people search for houses, they look for different architectural styles instead of other residential building structures.